-- Comments: Each deployable pattern has a deployment host group property that allows for the selection of a host or a host group.
+- Comments: Each deployable pattern has a deployment target property that allows for the selection of a host or a host group.
 A deployable pattern is the starting point of a generation process, with its own generation context.

 - Description: The process of updating the running configuration on one or multiple hosts.
 A process that transports artifacts (provisioning) and activates them at hosts by executing instructions, thus applying a configuration.

-- Description: The group of hosts onto which a deployment is executed.
-Also known as deployment target.
+- Description: The service, host, or group of hosts onto which a deployment is executed.

 - Description: A concept for narrowing the number of elements to those that meet specified criteria.